stevenchadburrow/AcolyteHandPICd32/README.md

 From there, the project grew to the <a href="https://github.com/stevenchadburrow/NewAcolyte">New Acolyte</a> coupled with an XC9572XL CPLD, then the <a href="https://github.com/stevenchadburrow/Acolyte816">Acolyte '816</a> using a W65C816 processor but with a PIC16F886 microcontroller as a bootloader.
 Wanting to continue pursuing PIC microcontrollers, I created the original <a href="https://github.com/stevenchadburrow/AcolyteHandPICd">Acolyte Hand PIC'd</a> using the PIC18F47J13 microcontroller, then the <a href="https://github.com/stevenchadburrow/AcolyteHandPICd24">Acolyte Hand PIC'd 24</a> using the PIC24EP512GP204 microcontroller finally without a CPLD.

+This project, the Acolyte Hand PIC'd 32, is supposed to show the culmination of my knowledge in PCB design and microcontroller programming.

 <b>Microcontroller</b>